Best Prepaid Internet Options

 Can you buy prepaid internet?

 Yes, you can buy prepaid internet from several companies.
 Cox, Xfinity, CenturyLink, Verizon Fios, and many other companies offer prepaid or pay-as-you-go internet service that doesn’t require a contract.
-You can also buy monthly internet data service for a mobile hotspot device with companies like SIMPLE MOBILE or Skyroam, which is useful while traveling.
+You can also buy monthly internet data service for a mobile hotspot device with companies like SIMPLE MOBILE or Skyroam, which is helpful while traveling.

 What is the best prepaid internet service?